fractalrobotics/Fractal-5-Pro/README.md

 - This allows the user to interface with the printer wirelessly on their laptop from anywhere on their local network.
 - The custom CFG file and saved variables file required to run the Fractal 5 Pro are located [here](https://github.com/fractalrobotics/Fractal-5-Pro/tree/main/Firmware).
 - The [KIAUH](https://github.com/dw-0/kiauh) helper can be used to install Klipper.

 ---

+# Project Motivation
+This project was motivated by the **Fractal Robotics** vision: **To accelerate the development of mechanical solutions.** In support of this vision, this project aims to address the observed gap between the limitations of 3-axis FDM and the inaccessibility of current 5-axis FDM.

+**📋Limitations of 3-Axis FDM**
+  - Part strength is limited due to the direction of printing
+    - Parts often fail when forces are applied parallel to the direction of layer lines
+    - Stacking layers in only one direction limits design freedom
+  - Overhangs require support structures
+    - The process of removing supports often damages or destroys a part
+    - Support structures waste material

+**🔒Inaccessibility of Existing 5-Axis FDM**
+  - Options for existing 5-Axis slicer applications are limited
+    - Most non-planar slicing requires significant training on advanced CAM softwares and are not compatible with all geometries
+  - Most commercially available 5-Axis 3D printers are huge and expensive

+**🌉Bridging the Gap**

+The observations listed above prompted an investigation into the needs of 3D printing practitioners across different industries.
+The result was the development of both the [Fractal Cortex](https://github.com/fractalrobotics/Fractal-Cortex) slicer and the Fractal 5 Pro printer.

+# 🔎Product-Market Fit
+Dozens of potential customers were interviewed to determine 3D printing needs, budgets, and expectations across different industries.
+This process helped inform and focus design decisions.

+**🔑Key Customer Needs Translated to Design Decisions**

+My response to the customer interviews was to design an accessible product package (hardware & software) that addressed the shortfalls of 3-axis FDM while still being easy to use.

+  - Control over orthotropic strength, less waste material, reduced post-processing risk ➡️ 5-Axis
+  - Ease of maintenance, clean setup ➡️ FDM, removable build surface, full-size front and side doors
+  - Reduced training time ➡️ Intuitive multidirectional slicer software, backwards compatibility with 3-Axis 3D printing
+  - Printing complex parts ➡️ Compatible with any 3D geometry
+  - High reliability ➡️ CoreXY gantry, auto bed leveling, rigid 30x30mm aluminum frame extrusions
+  - Expansive material compatibility ➡️ Direct Drive Extruder, heated build plate, fully enclosed
+  - Large print volume ➡️ 300mm Diameter x 250mm build height

+---